 However, it is a shared view at executive levels of the university that since it is basically twenty years since the first LMS evaluation, we should be totally re-thinking what we want digital learning to provide.
 It is also widely acknowledged that as a university we have recently under-invested in technologies for learning, and it is time to provide some focus on this area.
 In an attempt to answer that curly question ‘What do we want a digital learning experience to be?’, working groups have been consulting with both staff and students to gather opinions, ideas, personal preferences and ideal worlds.
-A decision is expected sometime towards the end of the year as to what our preferred direction will be.
+A decision is expected sometime around April next year (2020) as to what our preferred direction will be.

 Whatever the final decision, the rollout of the new LMS will be seen as an opportunity to not only update our user interface, but to provide a once-in-twenty-years chance to refocus our engagement with online and digital learning.
-If the decision is to stay with Blackboard there will still be a strong focus on enhancing learning and teaching designs to get the best out of digital pedagogies.
+Whichever LMS is selected there will be a strong focus on enhancing learning and teaching designs to get the best out of digital pedagogies.
 Our students expect it, and as 21st Century academics we should be providing nothing less.